lprhodes/homebridge-broadlink-rm/README.md

 2. Install this plugin using: `npm install -g homebridge-broadlink-rm`
 3. Update your configuration file.
 (See config-sample.json)

+## Overriding the homebridge directory (AKA where the consig.json file lives)
+Generally the plugin can find where your config.json lives as it commonly sits in the .homebridge directory of your user account.
+If you're doing something out of the ordinary however you may need to override this.
+You can do so by adding a "homebridgeDirectory" key/value pair to the platform config.

 ## Broadlink RM Device Discovery

 As of version 1.0.0 your Broadlink RM Device is automatically discovered so you no longer need to specify a "host" value.